Hassan Ali Mansur: Assassination

-At 10am on 21 January 1965, a few days before the first anniversary of the White Revolution, Mansour was entering the gates of Majlis to present his first State-of-the-Union speech.
+At 10am on 21 January 1965, a few days before the first anniversary of the White Revolution, Mansur was entering the gates of Majlis to present his first State-of-the-Union speech.
 After he stepped out of his car in Baharestan Square, he was shot three times by 21-year-old Mohammad Bokharaei, a member of Fada'iyan-e Islam.
 Bokharaei was later executed, along with three others implicated in the assassination – Reza Saffar Harandi, Haaj Sadegh Amani, and Morteza Niknejad.

-Mansour was put back into the car and rushed to the hospital, where he remained in critical condition for 5 days before he finally died.
-During the crisis, the Shah quickly appointed Mansur's friend, Amir-Abbas Hoveida as the acting prime minister, in which role he continued for the next thirteen years.
+Mansur was put back into the car and rushed to the hospital, where he remained in critical condition for 5 days before he finally died.
+During the crisis, the Shah quickly appointed Mansur's friend, Amir-Abbas Hoveyda as the acting prime minister, in which role he continued for the next thirteen years.
 Mansour's assassination occurred a few years after the assassination of prime minister Ali Razmara.

-Mansour was buried in Shah-Abdol-Azim near Reza Shah's mausoleum, and a Kennedy-like Black Granite Eternal Flame was constructed at his grave site.
+Mansur was buried in Shah-Abdol-Azim near Reza Shah's mausoleum, and a Kennedy-like Black Granite Eternal Flame was constructed at his grave site.
 After the Islamic Revolution, the Mansur gravesite was destroyed by Ayatollah Khalkhali, and his remains were dug up and scattered.